 This review will be rigged with League of Legends references.
 If you don't get it, you obviously need to start playing the game right now.
 And no there's no spoiler.

 Konosuba > DotA 2 *Grabs boobs*.

-At a quick glance, Konosuba might be as average as any other RPG harem where the MC is a Challenger Katarina playing against a bunch of Cardboard Vs, where all he has to do is spam Q E W x5 and gets a pentakill in like 4 seconds, becomes the most respected and powerful person in E-Sports and forms a massive harem in the process.
+At a quick glance, Konosuba might be as average as any other RPG harem where the MC is Faker playing against a bunch of Crowns and Kuros, where all he has to do is perform a barrel roll on stage then proceed to win Worlds.
+Three times.

-After 10 episodes directed by Mr. Michael Bay, our party of garbage feeders still hasn't managed to get out of the ghetto ass town made for noobs and losers, let alone destroying the enemy Nexus.
+After 10 episodes directed by Mr. Michael Bay, our party of Bronze V garbage feeders still hasn't managed to get out of the ghetto ass town made for noobs and losers, let alone destroying the enemy Nexus.
 Basically, the plot moved SLOWER THAN THE FUCKING CLOCK WHEN I'M AT WORK.
-At the very least, they did manage to slay Dullahan Mordekaiser (but he did nothing wrong ;_;), a bunch of Tahm Kench's and Gromps, ran away from a bunch of Renekton's, etc...
+At the very least, they did manage to slay a super fed Mordekaiser (but he did nothing wrong ;_;), farm that clueless Tahm Kench over and over and survive a debacle of One-for-all Renekton gank.

 30 SECONDS UNTIL MAIN CHARACTERS SPAWN

 The art was bright and colorful, reflecting the overall mellow mood. the background and water art were especially beautiful that they gave me eyegasm.
 The skin, textures and animation is fairly good, but at times they were sloppy like a bunch of chimpanzees were substituted in to take charge of production.